Use this checklist to help increase accessibility in any meeting you host.

 - Are the accessible parking spaces on level ground and is the parking lot paved?

 - Are the accessible parking spaces within the shortest possible accessible route to the building?

 - Is there a curb-cut to connect these parking spaces to an accessible walk or to the building entrance?

-Path of travel to the building
+Path to the building

 - Is the path or walkway paved?

 - Is the walkway at least 44 inches wide?
 (44’=3 feet, 8 inches)

 - Is the walkway free of protrusions (such as fire hydrants or trees) which narrow it to less than 44 inches?